-If the indoor temperatures of your home are constantly changing, that’s a sure sign that your crawl space and attic insulation should be replaced.
+If the indoor temperature of your home is constantly changing, that’s a sure sign that your crawl space and attic insulation should be replaced.
 Oftentimes, this is due to insulation that has shifted in the attic areas and is allowing cold air or heat into the home, sabotaging the heating and cooling system’s attempts at regulating the indoor temperature.
 Simply adding additional insulation can sometimes rectify such problems.
 However, in many cases, replacement is required.

 2. High Energy Bills